The tow, the wreck, the end……

 The AMERICAN STAR had been considered again as a floating hotel off the island of Phuket and left Greece for again another refit.
 She was dry docked and surprisingly after many years of neglect her hull was in remarkably good condition.
-(It was her bilge pipes that had caused her flooding)
+(It was her bilge pipes that had caused her flooding in the past).
+Due to her port anchor been hastily cut away on one of her near sinking episodes during layup and odd looking anchor was put back in place.
+Her bridge was hastily painted bright orange – so that tug crews could see her in low light.

 On January 15th 1994, whilst been towed in the Atlantic Ocean near the Canary Islands a storm raged for many days and in rough weather the towlines broke and the ‘AMERICAN STAR’ was a drift with no power with four-salvage crew on board.
 Over the following days the Neftegaz 67 and a Spanish tug Punta Mayor, sent to assist, attempted unsuccessfully to get a towline on board.
 On January 17th 1994 the four crewmen were winched by helicopter to safety from the doomed ship.
 That morning she went aground, arguments between insurance companies, ownership and salvage commenced and this delay caused the the grand liner to break in half.